FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 The most likely source of poor quality then are the assumptions.
 Most importantly, the number and the shape of fitting functions;
-but also others, such as time the assumption of independence of loss ratio.
+but also others, such as trial order independence and duration independence.

 The result can have poor quality in basically two ways.
 One way is related to location.
 Both upper and lower bounds